 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which clarifies existing accounting literature relating to how and when a company recognizes revenue.
 Under ASU 2014-09, a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods and services.
-ASU 2014-09 will be effective for Rent-A-Center beginning January 1, 2017, and early adoption is not permitted.
+On July 9, 2015, the FASB approved a one-year deferral of the effective date.
+The adoption of ASU 2014-09 will be required for Rent-A-Center beginning January 1, 2018, with early adoption permitted as of the original effective date.
 The ASU allows adoption with either retrospective application to each prior period presented, or retrospective application with the cumulative effect recognized as of the date of initial application.
-We are currently in the process of determining what impact, if any, the adoption of this ASU will have on our financial position, results of operations and cash flows, and we are evaluating the transition alternatives.
+We are currently in the process of determining what impact, if any, the adoption of this ASU will have on our financial position, results of operations and cash flows, and we are evaluating the adoption date and transition alternatives.

 On April 7, 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs, which requires debt issuance costs to be presented in the balance sheet as a direct deduction from the associated debt liability.
-ASU 2015-03 will be effective for Rent-A-Center for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
+ASU 2015-03 will be required for Rent-A-Center for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
 Early adoption is permitted for financial statements that have not been previously issued.
 The new guidance will be applied on a retrospective basis.
-Based on balances at March 31, 2015, the impact on our consolidated balance sheet would be a reduction in prepaid expenses and other assets of approximately \$15.0 million, a reduction in senior debt of approximately \$7.4 million and a reduction in senior notes of approximately \$7.6 million.
+Adoption will be effective for Rent-A-Center beginning January 1, 2016, and we are currently in the process of determining the impact of the adoption of this ASU on our consolidated balance sheet.
+There will be no impact to our results of operations or cash flows.